Super Nintendo Entertainment System (SNES) - Play online games on Super Nintendo

 Although Nintendo never released an adapter that allowed NES games to run on the SNES, the Super Game Boy was created, an adapter that made it possible to play Game Boy games on the console.
 The company aggressively advertised this development, emphasizing the advantages over the regular Game Boy: color support (it replaced the usual palette of four shades of gray with some set of colors, but games remained within this four-color palette) and graphic design for an unused area of the screen (game image took up only part of the screen due to the Game Boy's low resolution).
 In Japan, the Super Game Boy 2 was also released, which added a port for connecting a second adapter, allowing for multiplayer.

 Classic Controller for Wii, made in Super Famicom style

 For the SNES, as for the NES, a number of unlicensed third-party peripherals have been released, such as a new version of Game Genie's codebreaker designed for use with SNES games, and various game copying devices.
 In general, Nintendo has shown more tolerance towards such developments for the SNES than during the NES days.

 Around 1993, Nintendo was hit by software piracy with the introduction of game copy devices such as the Super Wildcard, Super Pro Fighter Q, and Game Doctor.
-These devices were designed to create backup copies of cartridges in case they might break down.
+These devices were designed to create backup copies of the cartridges in case they could fail.
 But most people used them to play copies of games downloaded from BBS and the Internet, or to make copies of rented games.
 All such actions were illegal.